chaos-mesh/website/docs/simulate-gcp-chaos.md

 title: Simulate GCP Faults
 ---

-This document describes how to use Chaos Mesh to inject faults into GCP Pod.
+This document describes how to use Chaos Mesh to inject faults into GCP instances.
 Chaos Dashboard and YAML files are provided to create GCPChaos experiments.

 ## GCPChaos introduction